Keyboard shortcuts

 pulse api process executes one types.Request against a .pulse file and prints the result.
 It’s the most-used leaf in the binary.

-LLM agents using MCP: the equivalent surface is the pulse_process MCP tool — see skills/request-recipes.md for request skeletons.
+LLM agents using MCP: the equivalent surface is the pulse_process MCP tool — see skills/session-bootstrap.md and skills/aggregation-design.md for request authoring guidance.

 Synopsis